MyllysMikko/avaruuspeli/README.md

 Esc: Pause

-Enemies in the backrow give 40 points, the ones in the middle give 30, and the ones in the front give 20.
+The ammount of enemies, and their rate of fire is determined by the difficulty option.
+Enemies in the last row give 40 points upon death.
+Each row after that give 10 less points, to a minimum of 10 points.
+Example: With 3 rows of enemies, the first row gives 20 points, second give 30, and the last one gives 40.

 Each consecutive hit increases your combo.
-Score from killing an enemy is multiplied by your combo.
-Missing an enemy resets your combo.
+Points gained from killing enemies are multiplied by your combo.
+Missing a shot resets your combo.